jhwang04/ZombieSurvival/README.md

 Feature List: Some features for our game include zombie waves, finding items on the floor that spawn randomly, healing from certain items, powerups, and more.

-Instructions: To run our program, either click on the *.jar file and run it, or copy the project folder in Eclipse and run the folder
+Instructions: To run our program, either click on the *.jar file and run it, or copy the project folder in IntelliJ and run the folder

 Class List: